isabella232/core-services-learn.en/help/website-implementation/analytics.md

 1. Select **[!UICONTROL Condition Type > Value Comparison]**
 1. Use the data element picker, choose `Page Name` in the first field
 1. Select  **[!UICONTROL Equals]** from the comparison operator dropdown
-1. In the next field type `content:we-retail:us:en` (this is the page name of the home page as pulled from the data layer - we only want this rule to run on the home page)
+1. In the next field type `content:luma:us:en` (this is the page name of the home page as pulled from the data layer - we only want this rule to run on the home page)
 1. Click **[!UICONTROL Keep Changes]**

       ![Configure the Homepage Condition](images/analytics-configHomepageCondition.png)